ShaggyDog18/SignalGeneratorSD/README.md

 - Use **MD_AD9833**(modified) library to control the AD9833 Module: compact and bug-free library with great functions.
 - Improved, simplified, optimized, fixed bugs, used better/"standard" libraries for all components: the display, rotary encoder, button.
-- Improved navigation, essentially, coded from scratch (see Navigation section below).
+- Improved navigation, essentially, coded from scratch (refer to **Improved Navigation** section below).
 - Improved the way frequency value is displayed (coded from scratch):
   - option to hide leading zeros in frequency value (toggled by triple click of encoder button).
   - option to delimit thousands by a separation sign (toggled by triple click to encoder button).